gold-lab/TransCistor/README.md

 ```

 An example regulation file is provided (UMLILO.txt).
 You may perform the analysis as shown below.
 It should take a few seconds in a normal computer. \
 The results is a list of 8 data frames.
-The most important ones are [[4]] and [[9]] which included the final pvalues and the list of genes in the same TAD.
+The most important ones are [[4]] and [[9]] which include the final pvalues and the list of genes in the same TAD.

 ```
 df <- read.file("UMLILO.txt", sep="\t", header = F)